Queen of Me: Promotion

-On October 28, 2022, she announced that she will embark on her Queen of Me Tour to promote the album, which is scheduled to begin in Spokane on April 28, 2023, and will end on November 14, in Vancouver, encompassing 76 dates.
+On October 28, 2022, she announced that she would embark on her Queen of Me Tour to promote the album, which is scheduled to begin in Spokane on April 28, 2023, and will end on November 14, in Vancouver, encompassing 76 dates.

 On December 5, 2022, Twain performed the lead single, "Waking Up Dreaming" during a medley of her hits at the 48th People's Choice Awards.
 She later performed it on the British Television Talent Series Starstruck on April 1, 2023.

 Twain also promoted the album through her appearances on The Late Show with Stephen Colbert on January 5, 2023, and The Kelly Clarkson Show and The Late Late Show with James Corden on February 2, 2023.

 Critical reception

 On review aggregator Metacritic, Queen of Me received a score of 61 out of 100 based on nine reviews, indicating "generally favorable reviews".
 Imy Brighty-Potts of The Irish News wrote that "the record is a tour of all the best country sounds and tropes climbing the charts over the past few years – with Shania delivering powerful vocals despite undergoing open-throat surgery a few years ago."
 According to Ed Power of the Irish Examiner, "the 'Shania-issance' is in full swing", describing the album as "unashamedly pop" yet "Twain’s country roots are not entirely obscured".
 Allison Hussey of Pitchfork described the album as "a dozen tracks of optimistic affirmations and pumping electro-pop rhythms", but found the material "ill-suited to Twain's voice" and the lyrics rife with "forcibly modern idioms", concluding that Queen of Me "tries so hard to capture current trends that it already sounds behind the times".
 Billy Dukes of Taste of Country summarized that the album "feasts on contagious hooks and repetition", while Jon Freeman of Rolling Stone defined it as "an uplifting statement about being your own champion in the present".
 Annabel Ross of The Sydney Morning Herald wrote that Twain is "back to her poppy, peppy self... maintaining an upbeat vibe throughout."
 Piper Westrom of Riff Magazine wrote, "Queen of Me is everything fans of Shania Twain could hope for.
 At the same time, it's a perfect introduction for anyone who's not heard her to this point.
 Twain is making music that is fun, and she is having fun doing it."

 In a more critical review of the album for AllMusic, Stephen Thomas Erlewine claimed that, "There's no question that she's game -- she throws herself into the songs, not hesitating when "Pretty Liar" calls for her to curse—and her spirits are so high they nearly counter the cacophonic cheer of the production.
 Nevertheless, the end results feel curiously constrained, as if Twain was dancing in front of a mirror instead of underneath a mirrorball."